neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 You can change your password at [Gestion des Codes](https://codes.si.polymtl.ca/gestion/).
 Also, you can double-check you have VPN access by looking for `VPN_* = Actif` here.

 The VPN is a Cisco AnyConnect server.
-For Linux and macOS you can reach it by first installing a VPN client such as `openconnect` (recommended) or `Cisco AnyConnect Secure Mobility Client` (if `openconnect` is not available):
+For Linux and macOS you can reach it by first installing a VPN client such as `openconnect` (recommended) or `Cisco AnyConnect Secure Mobility Client` (if `openconnect` is not available for your OS/distro):

 ````{tabbed} MacOS